RoryCrispin/Chive-Music-Player/README.md

 Web based music player.

-This is the first proof of concept version of Chive music player - I am re-writing it in AngularJS and an attractive user interface.
+This is the first proof of concept version of Chive music player - I am currently re-writing it in AngularJS and an attractive user interface in the NewUI branch.

 It can fetch youtube playlists and albums along with the associated youtube videos. http://rorycrispin.github.io/chive/?frame=album&artist=Burial&album=Untrue&/